ovrcome/release-notes/mobile_app_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.69.3] - 2025-03-12 - Update to Google Cardboard and VR
+### Compatibility

+- Compatible with Clinician Live Session App v0.11.0

+### Changed
+* Updated Google Cardboard from v1.26.0 to v1.28.0 to be compatible with newer phone models
+* Made some tweaks to the VR aiming to improve the experience

 ## [1.69.0] - 2025-02-03 - Improvements to onboarding and logging in
 ### Compatibility